kdhananjay/shop-mapper/README.md

 # Two APIs

-This Shop Mapper REST serviceprovides 2 APIs:-
+ ShopMapper REST service provides 2 APIs:-

-  - (GET)Get all nearby shops based on longitude and latitude of customer.
+  - (GET)  Get all nearby shops based on longitude and latitude of customer.
-  - (PPST)To add shop to Shop Mapper based on it's name and PostalCode.
+  - (POST) To add shop to Shop Mapper based on it's name and PostalCode.

  # Build